COSC-310-Group-18/COSC310_A2/README.md

 # Project Description

-Nova is a chatbot that was designed to answer questions pertaining to astronomy.
-She knows the answers to several questions regarding galaxies, stars, our solar system, black holes and many other astronomical topics.
-As technology progresses, our society will likely look towards venturing further into the depth of space.
-Therefore, we aim to educate individuals on the basics of astronomy through this chatbot to prepare them for the future.
+Nova is a chatbot that is passionate about teaching astronomy to users.
+Her implementation of natural language processing in python allows her to understand and answer user questions related to stars, galaxies, black holes, planets and many other astronomical topics.
+She was created with the intent to spread basic knowledge about astronomy to individuals who are interested in the field.

 # Software Development Life Cycle

 We chose to use the incremental development life cycle.
-We chose this life cycle because we will be gathering a lot of user feedback while we are developing and this will likely lead to many changes to our requirements and design.
-Having this agile cycle will allow more freedom for us to make changes during development.
-We also want to utilize pair programming during our development which is a crucial factor in agile development.
-Our incremental development phases will include a project planning phase, a researching phase, a development ohase, an review phase and then a presentation phase.
+This life cycle is ideal because we would like to continuously gather user feedback and make corrective changes throughout development.
+As part of the agile process, we will also be participating in peer programming since we all have limited experience creating chatbots and want to support each other.
+Our incremental life cycle will include a project planning phase, a researching phase, a development phase, a review phase and then a presentation phase.
 We aim to develop a basic chatbot in the first major increment then develop a GUI for the chatbot in the second major increment.

 # How does Nova work?